phanghos/opentrends-test/README.md

 **MVP flavor**: Implementation with MVP design pattern.
 Communication with *View* layer is done through an interface

 **MVVM flavor**: Implementation with MVVM design pattern using a reactive approach thanks to *RxJava*.
-Communication with *View* layer by is done by exposing streams/observables
+Communication with *View* layer is done by exposing streams/observables

 - **Dagger2** for DI
 - **Retrofit2** for consuming Marvel API